AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 </figure>
 {:/}

-As we can see in the above image, communicating from a child component far down in the tree to the top parent presents challenges in React.
+However, communication from a child component far down in the tree to the top parent represents a challenge in React.
 And for this reason I chose
 **Redux** as solution in my previous article.
 But we can use the very same *api*  that the **react-redux** implementation uses to solve our problem and that is the <a href="https://facebook.github.io/react/docs/context.html" target="_blank">React Context</a> api.